 You will also need to make sure you are eating enough protein to keep your strength up.
 This will help you to stop losing more muscle.
 People with cancer usually need more protein than the healthy population.
 Your requirements are calculated with your weight in kilograms.
 You are advised to eat 1-1.5g per kg per day1.

 Protein is found in meat, fish, eggs, beans, pulses, nuts and dairy foods.
 Try to include some sort of protein in each meal.
 You might find some foods easier to eat and drink, for example full fat (or gold top!) milk, cheese, custard or full fat yoghurt.

 Alcohol has been linked to an increased risk of 7 different cancers including breast, mouth and bowel cancer and drinking too much alcohol is estimated to cause 3% of all cancers in the UK2.
 It is therefore important to reduce alcohol intake at the end of treatment to reduce your risk of recurrence or developing another cancer.
-For further facts visit the Cancer Research website.

 It is usually safe to have the occasional alcoholic drink during cancer treatment but it is always worth discussing this with your oncologist.
 Some medications can react with alcohol so read the patient information to be sure.